 Start by translating each tier into operational groups inside InvGate Service Management.
 Create dedicated teams for Tier 1, Tier 2, and Tier 3, and assign agents according to their scope and permissions.

 Configure role-based access so each tier can only perform the actions aligned with its responsibility.
-For example, Tier 1 may resolve standard requests and update user accounts, while Tier 2 can access configuration settings or system-level fields.
-Clear role separation prevents overlap and keeps escalation structured.
+For example, Tier 1 agents can resolve standard requests, update user-facing fields, and close tickets within their scope.
+Tier 2 agents access system-level fields, configuration data, and backend tools that Tier 1 cannot see.

 Step 4: Enable self-service for Tier 0